francescosilvano/calculator-config/README.md

 | **BA II Plus**              | Basic financial functions, limited to two decimal places.           |
 | **BA II Plus Professional** | Includes advanced financial functions like bond and depreciation.   |

+## Future updates

+I plan to create a way to quickly deploy a configuration file readable by TI Connect for newer calculators.

 ## License

 This project is licensed under the [Unlicense license](LICENSE).